Snowflake-Labs/sfquickstarts/site/sfguides/src/external-functions-aws/external-functions-aws.md

 * Select the language to use.
 For this example, choose Python 3.8.
 * Expand "Choose or create an execution role" and select "Create a new role with basic Lambda permissions."

-Negative
+> aside negative
+>
-: Note that the role you are creating here is separate from both your cloud account role and your Snowflake role(s).
+>  Note that the role you are creating here is separate from both your cloud account role and your Snowflake role(s).

 ![Snowflake_Create_Function.png](assets/Snowflake_Create_Function.png)